Narre Warren North

 Residential development activity is lower than average in Narre Warren North according to AreaSearch's national comparison of local real estate markets

-Narre Warren North has received approximately 25 dwelling approvals annually over the past five financial years, totalling 126 homes.
-As of FY-26, there have been 10 recorded approvals.
-Despite population decline, housing supply has remained adequate relative to demand, maintaining a balanced market with good buyer choice.
-New homes are being constructed at an average expected cost of $867,000, indicating a focus on the premium segment.
+Narre Warren North has received around 25 dwelling approvals per year over the past five financial years, totalling 126 homes.
+In FY26 so far, 21 approvals have been recorded.
+Despite population decline, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+New homes are being built at an average construction cost of $862,000, indicating a focus on the premium segment.

-Given current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond projections.
+According to AreaSearch's latest quarterly estimate, Narre Warren North is projected to add 367 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development